tav/espians-planfile/xetre-article.md

 > Xetre: Kickstarting the Economy with a Global Underground Network

+Notes:

-Make it clear that it's a concept paper only for now.
+* Make it clear that it's a concept paper only for now.